-- 3.1.1 Just under three quarters (73%) felt positively towards travelling by car or van as a driver, and over half (62%) felt this way towards travelling by car or van as a passenger. - 3.1.2 Over three quarters (77%) felt positively towards travelling by walking, while around two fifths of respondents (38%) felt positively towards cycling.
-Respondents from cities, large town centers or suburbs were more likely to have reported feeling positively towards travelling by bicycle compared to those from small towns, villages or rural areas (43% vs 31%). - 3.1.3 More than twice as many respondents felt negatively towards travelling by public and shared transport, than felt positively.
-Specifically, around half of respondents felt negatively towards travelling by bus, minibus or coach (52 vs 17%%), taxi or minicab (48% vs 13%), and train (44% vs 22%). - 3.1.4 These findings are broadly similar with previous waves, with fewer respondents feeling negatively toward travelling by train, compared to Wave 7 (44% vs 51%).
+- 3.1.1 Just under three quarters (73%) felt positively towards travelling by car or van as a driver, and over half (56%) felt this way towards travelling by car or van as a passenger. - 3.1.2 Over three quarters (78%) felt positively towards travelling by walking, while around two fifths of respondents (38%) felt positively towards cycling. - 3.1.3 More than twice as many respondents felt negatively towards travelling by public and shared transport, than felt positively.
+Specifically, over half of respondents felt negatively towards travelling by bus, minibus or coach (58%), taxi or minicab (54%), and train (51%).

+3.1.4 These findings are broadly similar with previous waves.